micro-api/micro-api/README.md

 The media type proposal is currently pending from the [IANA](http://www.internetassignednumbersauthority.org/).

+## Motivation and Purpose

+Micro API is only concerned with implementation and payloads of hypermedia APIs, and does not dictate how the server should implement HTTP.
+Other concepts such as querying, operational transforms, schemas, and linked data are opaque to this specification.

 Micro API draws inspiration from [JSON API](http://jsonapi.org) but is more limited in scope and formal in its restrictions.
 Its [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI in the base specification, but could support all of the H-Factors by extending the base specification.